| EXTRACT FROM: BORN WITH A TARTAN SPOON

 they would be made out of something resembling hair.
 Mine would

+transform me into a Beatle look-alike.
 To my dismay they were fashioned out of moulded plastic.
 The wig

 was a thin black plastic helmet.
 When worn for more than thirty